Corporate Governance

 Our management philosophy is, “We seek to provide the best products and services that satisfy our customers, and we focus our passion on contributing to the realization of a society in which people live fulfilling lives.”
 With this in mind, we respect the interests of all our stakeholders, including CS Set users, and we are aware that establishing corporate governance is an important management issue for the long-term, ongoing improvement of our corporate value.

-Based on this awareness, our directors, executive officers, and employees understand their roles and continuously work to improve their awareness of laws and regulations, social norms, and ethics, while also developing and operating an appropriate management structure.
+Based on this awareness, our directors, executive officers, and employees understand their roles and continuously work to improve their awareness of laws and regulations, social norms, and ethics (including M3 Group Code of Conduct and its sub-codes) while also developing and operating an appropriate management structure.

 Outline